awcodify/AWS-IAM-Simplified/ORGANIZATION_SETUP.md

-# Organization Setup Guide
+# Cross-Account Setup Guide for Management Account Features

-This guide helps you set up AWS Organizations cross-account access for the organization view.
+This guide helps you set up AWS Organizations cross-account access for the Management Account Features page (`/accounts/management`).

+## Overview

+The Management Account Features page allows you to:
+- View organization-wide users from IAM Identity Center
+- See all accounts in your AWS Organization
+- Verify cross-account access for users (optional, requires cross-account roles)

+Cross-account roles are **optional** for basic functionality (viewing users and accounts), but **required** if you want to verify which IAM users have access in each member account.

 ## Prerequisites